AdobeDocs/journeys.en/help/using/api/import-export.md

 ### Export characteristics and guardrails

-* The credentials are not exported and a placeholder (i.e INSERT_SECRET_HERE) is inserted.
-  After the payload export, you must manually insert the new credentials (corresponding to the target environment) before importing the payload in the target environment.

-* When the datasource contains the parameter **builtIn:true**, you don't need to replace "INSERT_SECRET_HERE".
-This is a system datasource automatically managed by the journey environment.

-* The following objects are exported but they will never be imported in the target environment:
-   * **DataProviders**:  acsDataProvider and acppsDataProvider
-   * **Field groups**: acppsFieldGroup
-   * **Custom actions**: acsAction

 * The journey must be valid before export.

+* The credentials are not exported and a placeholder (i.e INSERT_SECRET_HERE) is inserted in the response payload.
+  After the export call, you must manually insert the new credentials (corresponding to the target environment) before importing the payload in the target environment.

+* The following objects are exported but they will never be imported in the target environment.
+These are system resources automatically managed by Journey Orchestration.
+You don't need to replace "INSERT_SECRET_HERE".
+   * **DataProviders**:  "Adobe Campaign Standard Data Provider" (acsDataProvider) and "Experience Platform" (acppsDataProvider)
+   * **Field groups** (dataEntities): "ProfileFieldGroup" (acppsDataPack)

 ### Import characteristics

-* During the import, the journey objects are created with new UUID and a new name to ensure uniqueness in the target environment (instance or sandbox).
+* During the import, the journey objects are created with new UID and a new name to ensure uniqueness in the target environment (instance or sandbox).

 * If the import payload contains secret placeholders, an error is thrown.
 You must replace the credential information before the POST call to import the journey.